Heather Bashing in the Hirnant Hills

 Navigation and heatherbashing!
 Wild route that can be heavy going, especially if you dont’ find the easiest path.
 Allow plenty of time.
 Walk can be cut short at the bwlch if needed.

 Parking at start.

-Heather Bashing in the Hirnant Hills Route Map and GPX Download
+Heather Bashing in the Hirnant Hills Ordnance Survey Map and GPX File Download

 The hills surrounding the Hirnant valley south of the town of Y Bala are, when they are mentioned at all, often grouped with the Berwyn Hills.
 It’s difficult to know where the hills of the Berwyn end and the Aran hills begin, and it’s often simpler to call this disputed area the Hirnant Hills (never add an ‘s’ to the end of a Welsh hill range name!).